Hamilton Archives - Page 2 of 2 - Exquisite Timepieces

 The company’s Broadway Limited pocket watch helped mitigate the increasing number of railway accidents and fatalities that occurred during the late 19th century.

-Its relationship with the railroad industry and train conductors secured its place among others as the maker of “the Watch of Railroad Accuracy”.
 The company’s bread and butter, Grade No. 936, was accurate, reliable, and provided legibility.
 Most had beautiful white dials with stark black Arabic numerals and high-contract had for readability.

 WWI & United States Military